jjansen123/Simple-SSH-tool/README.md

 # Simple SSH Tool

+!! **Only Windows is supported, the code can be tweaked to work on linux** !!

 A **lightweight, easy-to-use SSH profile manager** built in C++.
 It allows you to quickly create, store, and connect to SSH profiles without typing long commands each time.
 All profiles are stored locally in a simple JSON file.